x75/smp_graphs/README.md

         from dynamic containment

 -   read/write: integrate input from and output to ROS, OSC, &#x2026;
+    -   ros systems

+-   x dimstack: easy, kinda ;)
 -   sync / async block execution
+    -   execution timing:
+        -   blocksize = rate, at which point during counting should the block be executed
+        -   input shape: input buffer expected by the block, step wrapper takes care of collecting incoming data which is faster than the block's rate
+        -   output shape: output buffer at every execution step: arbitrary but fixed
+    -   async process / worker thread spawning
     -   spawn/fork threads as worker cloud, can be sequential loop or custom parallel version
     -   ros style callback inputs as usual simple buffer to local var copy